 Massachusetts legal holidays are a bit unique as the state considers Patriots’ Day as a holiday.
 Furthermore, the state restricts certain work from being performed on certain holidays.
 For example, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans’ Day, Thanksgiving, and Christmas have certain restrictions while all other holidays have no such restrictions and companies operate business as usual.

 Other Items to Keep in Mind

 - Federal offices only close on holidays that the federal government recognizes; therefore, exempt from this are state holidays observed.

 - Retail stores can remain open during summer holidays, including Memorial Day, Independence Day, and Labor Day.
 However, if the store has eight or more employees on the payroll during the week in which the holiday falls, all employees working on that day must be paid time and a half.

-- If a legal holiday falls on a Saturday, employees are granted 8 hours of floating time or can choose to take the preceding day off.
-The 8 hours must be used by year-end and can be taken in increments.
+- If a legal holiday falls on a Saturday, employees are granted eight hours of floating time or can choose to take the preceding day off.
+The eight hours must be used by year-end and can be taken in increments.

 If you need help learning more about the legal holidays and your rights and responsibilities either as an employer or employee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.